fluffyloopy/Line-sticker-downloader/README.md

 You will be notified whether animated stickers are available, and prompted for your desired download.

-apng files arent supported in many so you'd be better off not using unless it's in web browsers or you could use node-js.
+animated png files arent supported in many so you'd be better off not using unless it's in web browsers or you could use node-js.
+Animation png's include animated and popup stickers you download.

 # Download options
 png: static stickers only.